 (6) In this section —

-“information” includes any record relating to information;
+information includes any record relating to information;

-“record” includes any document, accounts or accounting records and any other method of compiling information however prepared, recorded or stored;
+record includes any document, accounts or accounting records and any other method of compiling information however prepared, recorded or stored;

-“to divulge” includes to communicate by any means whatsoever, or to produce or furnish any record, or any copy of or extract from a record; and
+to divulge includes to communicate by any means whatsoever, or to produce or furnish any record, or any copy of or extract from a record; and

-“to produce” includes to permit access to, obtain for or make available.
+to produce includes to permit access to, obtain for or make available.

 [Section 74 amended by No. 10 of 1990 s.
 32; No. 84 of 2004 s.
 82.]